memfault/interrupt/_drafts/ble-throughput-primer.md

 Before we get started, there's a couple pieces of terminology that we will use extensively below:

 - **Connection Event** - For BLE, _exactly_ two devices are talking with each other in one _connection_.
 Even if data is not being exchanged, the devices must exchange a packet periodically to ensure the _connection_ is still alive.
-Each time the devices start a conversation with one another is known as a _Connection Event_
+The start of every period in which two devices can exchange information with one another is known as a _Connection Event_.
+A connection itself is thus a sequence of Connection Events.

 - **Connection Interval** - The time between each _Connection Event_.
 The _Connection Interval_ can be negotiated once the two devices are connected.
 Longer connection intervals save power at the cost of latency. _Connection Intervals_ can range from _7.5ms_ to _4s_.